Anthony-Cortese/infinity-forever/README.md

 ## Description

 In a past life I was in film school and learning how to become a successful film Director.
 I wrote and directed my first film, and created my own Production Company called Infinity Forever.
-After my brother became a professional actor and our Cousins invited us to their yearly Oscar's Party-- After this kind of news it was time to make more films!
+After my brother became a professional actor and our Cousins invited us to their yearly Oscar's Party-- It became time to make more films!

 I decided to build out a website for Infinity Forever to house all our films, pictures from our various shoots, our Instagram and YouTube pages, as well as all our upcoming futures, and a complete write up "About Us" and our Company.
 This website was created with our fans in mind, and whoever else is interested to check out our films.